Potriashka/firemess/README.md

 # FIREBASE VERSION OF FIREMESS
 ## It is the terminal messenger developed by Peter Repiev
 ### Here you can chat with whoever you want.
 Just give your name and go ahead!
-##### This project is still in the development and 100% working and completed version is firebaseversion.py but FULL version of firemess is in fbvFULL.py
+##### This project is still in the development.
+100% working and completed version is firebaseversion.py but FULL version of firemess is in fbvFULL.py
-#### First of all download all files through ```git clone https://github.com/Potriashka/fbv.git``` or by pressing "download zip" button (https://github.com/Potriashka/fbv/archive/main.zip)
+#### First of all download all files through ```git clone https://github.com/Potriashka/fbv.git``` or by clicking "download zip" button (https://github.com/Potriashka/fbv/archive/main.zip)
-#### To start you need to install all needed Python moduls by printing:
+#### To start you need to install all needed Python moduls by typing:
 ##### Windows
 ```python
 pip install -r requirements.txt